 Guatemala’s year is punctuated by an assortment of holidays, festivals, and celebrations.
 Some festivals are small and unique to a village, while others are commemorated across the entire country.
 If you happen to be around during a festival, make plans to see it.
 They are colorful and festive affairs.

-Guatemala’s independence day is celebrated on September 15.
+Guatemala’s Independence Day is celebrated on September 15.
 This holiday is celebrated like others in Guatemala — with dancing, music, parades, food, and fireworks.

-All Saints Day (Día de Todos los Santos) is celebrated on November 1st throughout Guatemala.
+(Día de Todos los Santos) is celebrated on November 1st throughout Guatemala.
 The town of Todos Santos Cuchumatán has one of the best festivals, during which local men hold a wild (and drunken) horse race.
 You can also enjoy fiambre during All Saints Day — this is a Guatemalan dish that is typically only eaten during this festival.

-The Day of the Dead (Día de Los Muertos) also takes place immediately after All Saints Day and is celebrated across Guatemala.
+(Día de Los Muertos) also takes place immediately after All Saints Day and is celebrated across Guatemala.
 On this day, families head to the local cemetery to mark the gravestones of departed relatives with candles and flowers.

 On December 7, Guatemala celebrates one of its more unique holidays — Burning of the Devil.
 All over Guatemala families take burnable items — including waste paper, old magazines, and trash — and light them on fire in the street.
 This ritual is meant to cleanse the households as they prepare for the holy week surrounding Christmas.